tylerhunt/dot-bash/README.markdown

 # Dot Bash

-A module system for bash initialization.
+A modular system for bash initialization.

 ## Getting Started